fstab/go-programming-for-java-developers/README.md

 * One producer routine producing numbers
 * One consumer routine printing numbers to stdout

-Terminology: A function called with `go ...` is called a go-routine.
+Terminology: A function running as a background thread is a go-routine.

 41 Waiting for termination
 --------------------------